Metroscript/archix-setup/README.md

 The script is designed to install Arch/Artix Linux with my custom Hyprland rice, though it also supports KDE-Plasma for testing purposes.
 Along with installing software, it includes support for installing a swapfile if you lack swap & adding resume-from-disk/hibernate support, Plus some - to my knowledge; unintrusive security features which should have minimum compatability issues, aside from possible issues with slow hardware as vm.max_map_count is set to the 64 bit integer limit - same a Fedora.

-It should be noted that in order for this script to work: you have the 'quiet' kernel parameter enabled, are not using Systemd-Boot (If using Arch), are using mkinitcpio for initramfs generation (Support for others may come later) and have, until you boot into your GUI: Unrestricted sudo/doas privileges (Mainly used for pacman, sed, echoing settings to files, and obtaining disk UUIDs).
+It should be noted that in order for this script to work: you have the 'quiet' kernel parameter enabled (May change later.
+I may add quiet with the script if it's not detected), are not using Systemd-Boot (If using Arch), are using mkinitcpio for initramfs generation (Support for others may come later) and have, until you boot into your GUI: Unrestricted sudo/doas privileges (Mainly used for pacman, sed, echoing settings to files, and obtaining disk UUIDs).

 # Hardening the system... how?